Home / Fine Dining / A Grand Celebration with the Grand Marnier

 It was then that the first snowflakes on Quebec that I write this article, the atmosphere of Holidays is already present.
 It was during a party at the Ritz-Carlton in Montreal last September with Patrick Raguenaud, Grand Marnier’s Master Blender, that we learned about the brand and we believe, at Gentologie, that it will be perfect on your table throughout the holidays, and beyond to have a Grand Celebration with Grand Marnier.

-What is Grand Marnier?
+What is the Grand Marnier?

 Grand-Marnier---Cordon-Rouge---Label